22Neves/devsite-docs/guides/order/online-payments/card-payments.en.md

 With all the information collected in the backend, send a **POST** with the necessary attributes to the endpoint [/v1/orders ](/developers/en/reference/order/online-payments/create/post) and execute the request to process the payment.

+> WARNING
+>
+> Important
+>
-It is mandatory to send the attribute `X-Idempotency-Key` to ensure the execution and reexecution of requests without the risk of accidentally performing the same action more than once.
+> It is mandatory to send the attribute `X-Idempotency-Key` to ensure the execution and reexecution of requests without the risk of accidentally performing the same action more than once.
 To do so, update our [SDKs Library](/developers/en/docs/sdks-library/landing), or generate a UUID V4 and send it in the _header_ of your requests.

 [[[
 ```php